 How do we get from here to there?

 How can we deliberately intervene to change both organizational structures and relational dynamics in order to produce sustainable, cost-effective, high-quality outcomes?
-To address these questions, Jody Hoffer Gittell worked with Amy Edmondson and Ed Schein, with input from colleagues in many fields of research and practice, to develop the Relational Model of Organizational Change.
-See below for the latest research about it, and visit the RC Toolbox for tools to implement it.
+To address these questions, Professor Jody Hoffer Gittell worked with Amy Edmondson, Edgar Schein, Tony Suchman and other colleagues from many fields of research and practice to develop the Relational Model of Organizational Change.
+See below for the latest research about it, and visit the Relational Coordination Toolbox for tools to implement it.

 The Relational Model of Organizational Change is implemented using a cycle of continuous improvement